 Braces can cost up to $5000 and require retention after the appliances have been removed.
 Orthodontic treatments are covered by most dental insurance providers.

 Clear aligners vs Braces: Understanding the cost of the treatments

 You’ll notice that clear aligners cost more than regular braces at most dental clinics.
 With this cost comes one of the best technologies that dentistry can offer, including highly accurate intraoral imaging, treatment progress mapping over the months and weeks, and prompt change of aligner trays every two weeks or so.
 Aligner treatments usually last from 8 to 12 months for adults.

 Regular braces cost less, but the treatment planning addresses each and every irregularity that the appliances can correct, from mal-occlusions, to scissor bites, from retained primary teeth, to generalised spacing in the arches.
 The focus, in this case, is not the appearance, but the functionality of the teeth and jaws.
 We advise all our patients to check with their insurance providers about the dental treatments they cover prior to proceeding with braces or aligners.

-If you are not satisfied with the way your teeth look, or if you have been experiencing problems related to occlusion and bite, book an appointment with the team at Dental Wellness.
+If you are not satisfied with the way your teeth look, or if you have been experiencing problems related to occlusion and bite, book an appointment with the team at MyHM Dentist.
 Our dental team offers comprehensive clear aligner vs braces consultation helping you decide which treatment suits your needs best.
 You can learn how both technologies differ from one another, and how they can help you smile better than before.
 We’ll be happy to give you quotes for how much your aligners or braces cost at our clinic while addressing any other questions you may have regarding the procedures.

 Call us now: (02) 9158 6379